tejaswi-28/TechEazy-Backend/README.md

   -Password: password

--- Ensure that your SpringBoot project and angular project are in runnung state -- refresh is compulsory after click on fetch data
+-- Ensure that your SpringBoot project and angular project are in running state -- refresh is compulsory after click on fetch data